|Values are valid only on day of printing.|

 A positive result may support the diagnosis of mycobacteremia.

-Results must be interpreted in conjunction with the patient's history and clinical picture because false-positive results may occur due to specimen contamination.
+Results must be interpreted in conjunction with the patient's history and clinical picture.

 If Mycobacterium genavense is suspected, indicate on request form or contact laboratory.
 Mycobactin J (an iron supplement) will then be added to the culture to support growth.

 1. Pfyffer GE: Mycobacterium: General characteristics, laboratory detection, and staining procedures.
 In Manual of Clinical Microbiology.
-Ninth edition.
-Edited by PR Murray, EJ Baron, JH Jorgensen, et al. ASM Press, Washington DC, 2007, pp 543-572
+Eleventh edition.
+Edited by JH Jorgensen, MA Pfaller, KC Carroll, et al. ASM Press, Washington DC, 2015, pp 536-569

 2. Reimer LG: Laboratory detection of mycobacteremia.
 Clin Lab Med 1994;14:99-105